 Below, we chronicle what we believe exactly to be the 20 best things to do in Ireland.

 20. Cross the Carrick-a-Rede rope bridge – Antrim’s famous seaside bridge

 As statistics about tourism in Ireland show, Northern Ireland is the 3rd most popular place for people to visit on the island of Ireland.
-The Carrick-a-Rede rope bridge in County Antrim is one of Northern Ireland’s most loved natural attractions.
+The Carrick-a-Rede rope bridge is easily one of the most famous spots to visit along the infamous Causeway coast.
 The rope bridge links mainland Antrim with Carrick Island and is in an area surrounded by dramatic landscapes.